hcschuetz/polyhedron-star/README.md

     Warnings about an inconsistency here are helpful but the absence of such a warning does not completely ensure a triangulation.
-  - If you provide correct bending angles in the input, autobend typically usually does not change them by a significant amount.
+  - If you provide correct bending angles in the input, autobend usually does not change them by a significant amount.
     In this case you can ignore a warning about an unexpected number of edges.